Aubameyang signed da ting! New contract means Arsenal ace can become a club legend like Henry & Wright | Goal.com

 With his new contract now signed, it seems a certainly he will go on and comfortably become only the 20th player in Arsenal history to score a century of goals for the club.

-It would have been easy for Aubameyang to follow suit.
+It would have been easy for Aubameyang to do likewise.
 Given his age, few could have blamed him if he’d decided to go elsewhere in pursuit of the top trophies rather than sticking around and leading the rebuilding project at Arsenal being led by Arteta.

 And the story he has written so far at Arsenal suggests there is every chance he will go on and do exactly that.